spraakbanken/multiged-2023/README.md

 ## Use of external data

-We encourage you to use any external data of your choice, provided you describe it and - where possible - share with the community for potential replication studies.  **CB: I would say participants can use any data they wish, provided it is publicly available for research purposes.**
+We encourage you to use any external data of your choice, provided it is publicly available for research purposes.

-You can also prepare your own synthetic datasets, which we also encourage you to share with the community.
+You can also prepare your own synthetic datasets, which we encourage you to share with the community.

-Besides, you are welcome to report any errors/problems with the datasets using "issues"/"pull requests" **-- SHOULD we allow this???** AC: yes good idea; if people find any data problems we'll need to remember to announce it on the google group (that there's a new version of the data).
+Besides, you are welcome to report any errors/problems with the datasets using "issues"/"pull requests".
+Any changes to the data will be announced on the google group < multiged - 2023 @ googlegroups . com > (e.g. that there's a new version of the data).

 ## Test data

 The final model will be evaluated on a hidden test set.
 We will release test files per language to the registered participants by the end of February 2023.
-Please fill in [this form](https://forms.gle/DgwTNmTCQhsmrbxq6) to register for participation.

-**IS THIS CORRECT, Orphee?**

 ## Evaluation